UTTKARSHCODER/UTTKARSHCODER/README.md

 ### 🚀 I am currently a second-year B.Tech candidate in Computer Science at Swami Keshvanand Institute of Technology (SKIT).

-I am a passionate and results-driven learner specializing in [Full-stack development, App development, and machine learning].
+I am a passionate and results-driven learner specializing in **Full-stack development**, **App development**, and **Machine Learning**.
 I thrive on building scalable, high-performance applications and solving complex technical challenges.
 My focus is on writing clean, efficient, and maintainable code.

 ---